- Status:

 School-led projects

-Schools deliver the projects independently and comply with all policies and regulations.
-Schools should refer to the Department’s Procuring Low-value Construction works or Services policy, and School-funded Capital Projects policy for more information.
+Schools will deliver their projects independently and comply with all policies and regulations.
+Schools should refer to the Department’s Procuring Low-value Construction works or Services policy and School-funded Capital Projects policy for more information.

 Where schools deliver projects independently, the school (and not the VSBA) bears the risk of any project cost overrun.